enokidotsite/enoki/readme.md

 # Enoki

-Enoki is a set of tools for self-publishing.
+Enoki is a set of tools for self-publishing websites.

-## Pre-Alpha

-Not ready for production!
-Bugs everywhere!
-No testing!
-Limited documentation!
-Boo!!
+- If you’re looking for a place to start, take a look at the [Starter Kit](https://github.com/jondashkyle/enoki-starterkit).

 ## Features